Are you a bearded dragon owner looking to give your bearded dragon the best diet it can have?

 If the bearded dragon stops eating or the time is up, remove all excess live food as left behind live food could bite at the reptile.

-For a protein meal, have 3 – 5 hornworms and other staple insects, such as crickets, ready.
+Have 3 – 5 hornworms and other staple insects, such as crickets, ready for a protein meal.

 Feed them to the bearded dragon one by one.